csmutz/apache_tcp_info/README.md

  - ~~Expose TCP_SAVED_SYN~~
    - ~~Parse syn_packet~~
      - IPv4 and TCP implemented, IPv6 with extensions needs tested
+ - Fix debug/error message (many current errors should be deleted or changed to debug)
+ - Implement TCP connection timestamp to compare to TLS Hello timestamp for hello_delay calculation
+ - Look for additional features in TCP_INFO for inclusion
  - Configurations
    - Per Listener
      - Configure which listeners should have SAVE_SYN set (causes kernel to collect SYN for all connections, this is fairly efficient and is disabled in SYN floods by SYN cookie protections, etc--cost is pretty low)